ethz-adrl/control-toolbox/README.md

 # Control Toolbox

-This is the Control Toolbox, an efficient C++ library for control, estimation, optimization and motion planning in robotics.
+This is the Control Toolbox v2.0, an efficient C++ library for control, estimation, optimization and motion planning in robotics.

 Please find the documentation [here](https://adrlab.bitbucket.io/ct)